bloombit-dev/beluga/Documentation/cookbook.md

-Note that disabling analysis.limits.maxFunctionAnalysisTime by setting the limit to 0 is important otherwise callgraph creation can fail due to functions but being analyzed due to timeout.
+Note that disabling analysis.limits.maxFunctionAnalysisTime by setting the limit to 0 is important otherwise callgraph creation can fail due to functions not being analyzed due to timeout.
+In this case unanalyzed functions won't have mlil ssa instructions available for further analysis.

 Related reading:
 Yuandao Cai and Charles Zhang.
 2023.
 A Cocktail Approach to Practical Call Graph Construction.
 Proc.
 ACM Program.
 Lang.
 7, OOPSLA2, Article 257 (October 2023), 33 pages. https://doi.org/10.1145/3622833